 What software do most hospitals use?

 At present, electronic health record software is the most popular option among hospitals all over the globe.
-Electronic health records (EHR) enable hospitals to keep and maintain a wealth of patient data, including healthcare information, treatments, medications, medical histories, and more.
+Electronic health records (EHRs) enable hospitals to keep and maintain a wealth of patient data, including healthcare information, treatments, medications, medical histories, and more.

 What are the types of hospital management systems?